CGuard: Efficient Spatial Safety for C: Introduction

-We propose \tname, a framework that provides object-bounds protection without restricting the virtual address space.
+We propose \tname, a tool that provides object-bounds protection without restricting the virtual address space.
 Figure~\ref{fig:layout} shows the layout of an object and pointer in our scheme in a general case. \toolname stores the size of an object before the base address of the object and attaches a tag to every pointer to efficiently locate the base address. \toolname uses the spare 16-bits of a virtual address available in the {\tt x86\_64} hardware to store the tag.
 In the tag, \toolname stores the relative offset of the pointer with respect to the base address of the object referred to by the pointer.
 To find the base address, \toolname simply subtracts the offset from the pointer value.
-For objects that can not fit in the spare bits, \toolname uses a custom allocator that allows it to find the base of an object in just one memory access.
-However, unlike SGXBounds, \toolname needs to update the offset in the tag on every pointer arithmetic. \toolname performs static analysis to reduce the number of tag updates.
+For objects that cannot fit in the spare bits, \toolname uses a custom allocator that allows it to find the base of an object in just one memory access.
+A major challenge in our design is that, unlike SGXBounds, \toolname needs to update the offset in the tag on every pointer arithmetic. \toolname performs static analysis to reduce the number of tag updates.
 The mean CPU and memory overheads incurred by \toolname for SPEC CPU2017 are 42.1\% and 1.1\%, respectively.

 Spatial safety mechanisms for managed languages are well understood.
 The size of an object is stored along with the object.
-Managed languages don't allow pointer arithmetic, enabling the mechanisms to discover the size of the object at all program points statically.
+Managed languages do not allow pointer arithmetic, enabling the mechanisms to discover the size of the object at all program points statically.
 On the other hand, C allows programmers to create interior pointers, store them in memory, pass them to other routines, and return them to a caller.
 This makes the static tracking of base pointers very hard.
 In our approach, the tag information needs to be updated only if a statically known potential interior pointer escapes the static scope.
 Thus our scheme allows programmers to control the overhead of spatial safety.
 If the usage of interior pointers is restricted to the static scope, our tagged pointers are equivalent to normal pointers, and the spatial safety handling mechanism is similar as in the case of a managed language.